 What art school did you attend?
 None.
 I’ve never had an art instruction class in my life.
-I had an “art appreciation” class in college that was an “elective” but we never made artwork or undertook artistic endeavors.
-My degrees are in Biology, Biochemistry, and Medical Technology with a minor in Physics.
+I had an “art appreciation” class in college that was an “elective” but we never made artwork or undertook artistic endeavors. .

-If you never went to art school, where did you learn to draw?
-It’s always been something I’ve been able to do.
-I would also say it ran in the family.
-Not that what you see on my blog is equal to what I did in the third grade.
-Of course not.
+Drawing has always been something I’ve been able to do.
+I would also say it ran in the family, since my older brother and a couple of older sisters were very good at drawing.
+Not that what you see on my blog is equal to what I did in the third grade, of course not.
 But I would say that it’s something that has always been there.
-What I’ve discovered in the past three to four years is that the more you draw, the better you get.
-The more you observe your subject, the more you understand light reflection, tone, value, contrast, proportion, balance, etc.

 Most of what I know, I’ve learned from just experimenting with the materials in front of me or accessible to me.
 Trying new things as blenders or mixing….things like that.
 Perhaps the only thing I can attest to, which I did utilize to learn more about my style of drawing was a book by J.D.
 Hillberry.
 While the book doesn’t give you step-by-step instructions on how he created his fantastic works, it does provide you the same materials he used.
 So, I figured; “Hey!
 If he is at least telling me what he used and some of what he did to render his textures, then why can’t I experiment with the materials he is using to see if I can copy or reproduce the same textures?”
 And that willingness to try to experiment is how I got started and progressed.

 Do you watch or recommend any youtube videos or vlogs?
-Hmm.
 Good question.
-Yes, I have watch many youtube videos about drawing, but I’ve found almost most of them focus on graphite.
+Yes, I have watched Youtube videos about drawing, but I’ve found almost most of them focus on graphite.
 However, there are many that deal with charcoal but very few who will tell you that the type of paper you use makes all the difference in the world when it comes to rendering realistic values and textures.
-Do I subscribe to any artistic youtube channels now?
+Do I subscribe to any artistic Youtube channels now?
 Nope, but that doesn’t mean there aren’t any out there that are helpful.
 I just don’t like searching for videos on a certain topic only to be given clips that do not show what I want.
-A complete waste of my time, so I just try to discover myself.
+A complete waste of my time, so I just try to discover it myself.

 Does it matter which brand of charcoal, carbon, or graphite I use?
 Aren’t they really all the same?
 Oh HECK NO!
-This is something I found out the hard way and I’ve only seen about two videos that ever address this issue and you would never know the subject was buried in the video until you watched the entire thing.
+This is something I found out the hard way and I’ve only seen about two videos that ever address this issue and you would never know because the subject was buried in the video near the very end.
 This question is something that could lead to a HUGE Master Thesis but due to time and space constraints, I’ll make this simple: different brands do not perform the same.
 Different brands can give different shades, tones, values, textures, contrast, blending qualities, etc.!!!
 Cheap isn’t always a great way to go but expensive can be very disappointing.
 If you want to know more about what I like to use and why, you can just email me personally.